Moon Photography: A Lunar Photo Gallery

 Total Lunar Eclipse

-On September 27h, 2015, the Northern Hemisphere experienced an incredible total lunar eclipse.
-A widely publicized event such as this offers up the perfect chance to try moon photography for yourself.
+On September 27, 2015, the Northern Hemisphere experienced an incredible total lunar eclipse.
+A widely publicized event such as this offers the perfect chance to try moon photography for yourself.

-This total lunar eclipse was extra special due to the fact that it was labeled a Supermoon or super Blood Moon eclipse.
+This total lunar eclipse was extra special because it was labeled a Supermoon or Super Blood Moon.
 I was lucky enough to have clear skies in my backyard that night and attached a Canon 70D to my telescope to record the event.

 The most interesting aspect of this photo is the inclusion of stars in the background sky.
-This phenomenon was easily captured due to the low surface brightness of the eclipsed moon.
+This phenomenon was easily captured due to the moon’s low surface brightness during the eclipse.

 Additional Resources